SailMail via Iridium Handsets

 Click OK to save settings.

-** Note: For quickest access via Iridium, use “Server1” (SMSG1), make sure the port is “50”, and enter the numeric IP-address 22.214.171.124 instead of the domain name such as “smsg1.sailmail.com”– this saves a few seconds.
-But remember that this address may change if we need to shift servers– so if you cannot connect then enter “pop3.sailmail.com” and note the address which is shown when you connect.
+* Note: Using the numeric IP address is strongly recommended, it saves airtime and is more secure.
+But remember that this address may change if we need to shift servers– so if you cannot connect then enter “server1.sailmail.com” and note the address which is shown when you connect.
 (Don’t include the quotes shown here).
-A second server is SMSG2 with the address 126.96.36.199 all using port 50.
+A second server is server2.sailmail.com with the address 188.8.131.52 both using port 50.